nsubstitute/NSubstitute/docs/help/_posts/2010-01-01-getting-started.markdown

 calculator = Substitute.For<ICalculator>();
 ```

-⚠️ **Note**: NSubstitute will only work properly with interfaces or with class members that are overridable from the test assembly (`public virtual`, `protected virtual`, `protected internal virtual`, or `internal virtual` with `InternalsVisibleTo` attribute applied).
-Be careful substituting for classes with non-virtual members.
+⚠️ **Note**: NSubstitute will only work properly with interfaces, or with class members that are overridable from the test assembly.
+Be very careful substituting for classes with non-virtual or `internal virtual` members, as real code could be inadvertently executed in your test.
 See [Creating a substitute](/help/creating-a-substitute/#substituting_infrequently_and_carefully_for_classes) and [How NSubstitute works](/help/how-nsub-works) for more information.
+Also make sure to install [NSubstitute.Analyzers](/help/nsubstitute-analysers) which can warn about many of these cases (but not all of them; be careful with classes!).

 Now we can tell our substitute to return a value for a call: